ne0ekspert/voice-activated-kiosk/README.en.md

 | Ilshin Spray Paint Interior Self Matte Primer Sabi Black Silver | Black Matte | 2 | 1,880 | 3,000 | 6,760 |
 | Total ||||| 678,755 |

+* Materials required to run are in bold, materials not required to run but used in the project are in normal, and materials not used are in strikethrough.

 ## Demo Video

 [Watch on YouTube](https://www.youtube.com/watch?v=Tz12pwekxME)